thibautvs/webstack-client/README.md

 WebStack was designed with the following goals in mind :

-* **Reliable** : technologies on which your business can confidently rely upon.
-Application stability and data integrity before satisfying one's inner nerd with shiny new tools
+* **Reliable** : technologies on which your business can confidently rely upon, application stability and data integrity before satisfying one's inner nerd with shiny new tools
 * **Performant** : to build great products and great user experiences
 * **Productive** : for fast time to market, quick iterations and staying ahead of competition
 * **API first** : the web client is considered one of the many potential clients (smartphones, watches)